zimolzak/psci-resource-proposal/README.md

 support the efforts to operationalize the dissemination of the e-trigger results.
-Participants will analyze and communicate the retrieved data by way of graphs, reports, interactive dashboards with drill down capabilities, and other enhanced data visualization mechanisms.
+Participants will analyze and communicate the retrieved data by way of graphs, reports, interactive dashboards with drill-down capabilities, and other enhanced data visualization mechanisms.

 In addition to data display of the results obtained, informatics